 Another advantage these cans have over most of the competition is Bluetooth 5.0, which connects to multiple devices simultaneously, improves range and saves energy.
 I appreciated being able to switch between my laptop and smartphone, interference free.
 Most headphones supporting Bluetooth 4.2 usually get me about 30 feet of wireless listening, but the BackBeat Go 810 surpassed that by about 10 feet before I experienced dropout.

-For $150 ($120 on Amazon right now), the Plantronics Backbeat Go 810 is an excellent value.
+For less than $60, the Plantronics Backbeat Go 810 presents excellent value.
 It offers far more in performance than most subluxury headphones, backed by solid sound quality, strong battery life and trustworthy noise cancellation.

 However, the headphones aren't perfect.
 I was disappointed that the brand's smart sensor technology was missing.
 The bland design doesn't compare to the deluxe appearance of the QC35 II or WH-1000XM3, plus there are bugs that need to be worked out.

 Overall, the BackBeat Go 810 gets much more right than it does wrong, and with potential firmware updates in its future, Plantronics can polish up these bad boys for enhanced performance.
 And while you can score better noise cancellation and sound by splurging on sound silencers from Bose or Sony, the Go 810 delivers very impressive value.